learn-co-curriculum/angular-what-is-a-custom-directive-readme/README.md

 We might create a custom directive called "dropdown".
 This dropdown directive will have it's own template that will get put into the DOM, so we create it as a HTML element instead.

 In plain JavaScript, our dropdown might look [something like this](https://jsfiddle.net/ogyzmx7r).
+There's a lot of code here that will be common to other elements, such as selecting and replacing elements from the page.
 Now let's check out [what it is like in Angular](https://jsfiddle.net/ogyzmx7r/1/).
-You'll notice how we use a custom HTML element (`<dropdown>`) and the code we need is a lot simpler!
+You'll notice how we use a custom HTML element (`<dropdown>`) and the code we need is a lot simpler and easier to read!
 Let's learn all about them.

 ## Creating a custom directive